streetcomplete/StreetComplete/README.md

 ![StreetComplete](http://www.westnordost.de/streetcomplete/featureGraphic.png)

 StreetComplete is an easy to use editor of OpenStreetMap data available for Android.
 It can be used without any OpenStreetMap-specific knowledge.
 It asks simple questions, with answers directly used to edit and improve OpenStreetMap data.
 The app is aimed at users who do not know anything about OSM tagging schemes but still want to contribute to the OpenStreetMap by surveying their neighbourhood (or other places as well).

-The found issues are presented to the user as markers on a map that each are solvable.
-It is done by walking to an object and filling out a simple form to complete/correct the information.
-For example road without name will result in marker with appropriate quest.
-After tapping it "What is the name of this road?" question is show, with text field to answer it.
+ StreetComplete on its own locates places where survey will be helpful.
+The found places are shown as markers on a map.
+Each can be solved by walking to the location and filling in the app a simple form to complete/correct the information.
+For example a road without name will result in a marker with an appropriate quest.
+After tapping it "What is the name of this road?" question is shown, with a text field to answer it.
+More examples are shown in screenshots below.

 The user's answer is automatically processed and directly uploaded into the OSM database.
 Edits are done in meaningful changesets using user's OSM account.
 Since the app is meant to be used on a survey, it can be used offline and is